prody/ProDy-website/tutorials/cavitracer_tutorial/trajectory.rst

 .. parsed-literal::

     @> Frame/model: 0
     @> Frame/model: 7
     @> The atoms supplied to calcChannels contain protein atoms only.
+    @> The structure carries its hydrogens (98% of what a complete protein would hold), so inner_radius=2.00 is more conservative than it needs to be: the 1.2 Å floor exists only to keep a sub-water probe out of the space that missing hydrogens leave open, and here that space is filled.
+A smaller probe, down to about 0.9 Å, measures the narrow connections instead of reporting them closed.
     @> The atoms supplied to calcChannels contain protein atoms only.
+    @> The structure carries its hydrogens (98% of what a complete protein would hold), so inner_radius=2.00 is more conservative than it needs to be: the 1.2 Å floor exists only to keep a sub-water probe out of the space that missing hydrogens leave open, and here that space is filled.
+A smaller probe, down to about 0.9 Å, measures the narrow connections instead of reporting them closed.
-   @> Substituted 2425 atoms with 31833 homogeneous balls of radius 1.20 Å in 0.17s.
+    @> Substituted 2425 atoms with 31833 homogeneous balls of radius 1.20 Å in 0.14s.
-   @> Substituted 2425 atoms with 31833 homogeneous balls of radius 1.20 Å in 0.17s.
+    @> Substituted 2425 atoms with 31833 homogeneous balls of radius 1.20 Å in 0.14s.
-   @> Delaunay tessellation of 31833 points constructed in 1.40s.
+    @> Delaunay tessellation of 31833 points constructed in 1.45s.
-   @> Delaunay tessellation of 31833 points constructed in 1.40s.
+    @> Delaunay tessellation of 31833 points constructed in 1.50s.
-   @> Surface and inner simplices filtered in 0.41s.
+    @> Surface and inner simplices filtered in 0.46s.
-   @> Surface and inner simplices filtered in 0.44s.
+    @> Surface and inner simplices filtered in 0.43s.
-   @> Surface cavities: 228 found, 25 deeper than min_depth=1.5 Å and kept, in 0.23s.
+    @> Cavities: 222 found, 22 deeper than min_depth=1.5 Å and kept, in 0.20s.
-   @> Surface cavities: 222 found, 22 deeper than min_depth=1.5 Å and kept, in 0.21s.
+    @> Cavities: 228 found, 25 deeper than min_depth=1.5 Å and kept, in 0.21s.
     @> Returning surface cavities
     @> Saving multiple surface cavities to directory ..
+    @> Surface cavity calculation completed in 2.34s.
+    @> Frame/model: 1
+    @> The atoms supplied to calcChannels contain protein atoms only.
+    @> The structure carries its hydrogens (98% of what a complete protein would hold), so inner_radius=2.00 is more conservative than it needs to be: the 1.2 Å floor exists only to keep a sub-water probe out of the space that missing hydrogens leave open, and here that space is filled.
+A smaller probe, down to about 0.9 Å, measures the narrow connections instead of reporting them closed.
+    @> Returning surface cavities
+    @> Saving multiple surface cavities to directory ..
-   @> Surface cavity calculation completed in 2.29s.
+    @> Surface cavity calculation completed in 2.37s.
     @> Frame/model: 8
+    @> The atoms supplied to calcChannels contain protein atoms only.
+    @> The structure carries its hydrogens (98% of what a complete protein would hold), so inner_radius=2.00 is more conservative than it needs to be: the 1.2 Å floor exists only to keep a sub-water probe out of the space that missing hydrogens leave open, and here that space is filled.
+A smaller probe, down to about 0.9 Å, measures the narrow connections instead of reporting them closed.
+    @> Substituted 2425 atoms with 31833 homogeneous balls of radius 1.20 Å in 0.12s.
+    @> Substituted 2425 atoms with 31833 homogeneous balls of radius 1.20 Å in 0.15s.
+    @> Delaunay tessellation of 31833 points constructed in 1.45s.
+    @> Delaunay tessellation of 31833 points constructed in 1.48s.
+    @> Surface and inner simplices filtered in 0.40s.
+    @> Surface and inner simplices filtered in 0.48s.
+    @> Cavities: 209 found, 22 deeper than min_depth=1.5 Å and kept, in 0.19s.
     @> Returning surface cavities
     @> Saving multiple surface cavities to directory ..
+    @> Surface cavity calculation completed in 2.26s.
+    @> Frame/model: 2
     @> The atoms supplied to calcChannels contain protein atoms only.
+    @> The structure carries its hydrogens (98% of what a complete protein would hold), so inner_radius=2.00 is more conservative than it needs to be: the 1.2 Å floor exists only to keep a sub-water probe out of the space that missing hydrogens leave open, and here that space is filled.
+A smaller probe, down to about 0.9 Å, measures the narrow connections instead of reporting them closed.
+    @> Cavities: 220 found, 19 deeper than min_depth=1.5 Å and kept, in 0.21s.
+    @> Returning surface cavities
+    @> Saving multiple surface cavities to directory ..
-   @> Surface cavity calculation completed in 2.31s.
+    @> Surface cavity calculation completed in 2.35s.
-   @> Frame/model: 1
+    @> Frame/model: 9
     @> The atoms supplied to calcChannels contain protein atoms only.
-   @> Substituted 2425 atoms with 31833 homogeneous balls of radius 1.20 Å in 0.11s.
+    @> The structure carries its hydrogens (98% of what a complete protein would hold), so inner_radius=2.00 is more conservative than it needs to be: the 1.2 Å floor exists only to keep a sub-water probe out of the space that missing hydrogens leave open, and here that space is filled.
+A smaller probe, down to about 0.9 Å, measures the narrow connections instead of reporting them closed.
     @> Substituted 2425 atoms with 31833 homogeneous balls of radius 1.20 Å in 0.12s.
+    @> Substituted 2425 atoms with 31833 homogeneous balls of radius 1.20 Å in 0.12s.
-   @> Delaunay tessellation of 31833 points constructed in 1.35s.
+    @> Delaunay tessellation of 31833 points constructed in 1.38s.
-   @> Delaunay tessellation of 31833 points constructed in 1.37s.
+    @> Delaunay tessellation of 31833 points constructed in 1.41s.
-   @> Surface and inner simplices filtered in 0.39s.
+    @> Surface and inner simplices filtered in 0.46s.
-   @> Surface and inner simplices filtered in 0.49s.
+    @> Surface and inner simplices filtered in 0.43s.
-   @> Surface cavities: 209 found, 22 deeper than min_depth=1.5 Å and kept, in 0.23s.
+    @> Cavities: 238 found, 26 deeper than min_depth=1.5 Å and kept, in 0.21s.
     @> Returning surface cavities
     @> Saving multiple surface cavities to directory ..
+    @> Surface cavity calculation completed in 2.24s.
+    @> Frame/model: 3
+    @> The atoms supplied to calcChannels contain protein atoms only.
+    @> The structure carries its hydrogens (98% of what a complete protein would hold), so inner_radius=2.00 is more conservative than it needs to be: the 1.2 Å floor exists only to keep a sub-water probe out of the space that missing hydrogens leave open, and here that space is filled.
+A smaller probe, down to about 0.9 Å, measures the narrow connections instead of reporting them closed.
+    @> Cavities: 232 found, 21 deeper than min_depth=1.5 Å and kept, in 0.20s.
+    @> Returning surface cavities
+    @> Saving multiple surface cavities to directory ..
-   @> Surface cavity calculation completed in 2.16s.
+    @> Surface cavity calculation completed in 2.22s.
     ..
     ..
+    @> Frame/model: 46
+    @> The atoms supplied to calcChannels contain protein atoms only.
+    @> The structure carries its hydrogens (98% of what a complete protein would hold), so inner_radius=2.00 is more conservative than it needs to be: the 1.2 Å floor exists only to keep a sub-water probe out of the space that missing hydrogens leave open, and here that space is filled.
+A smaller probe, down to about 0.9 Å, measures the narrow connections instead of reporting them closed.
+    @> Substituted 2425 atoms with 31833 homogeneous balls of radius 1.20 Å in 0.12s.
+    @> Delaunay tessellation of 31833 points constructed in 1.25s.
+    @> Surface and inner simplices filtered in 0.43s.
+    @> Cavities: 242 found, 29 deeper than min_depth=1.5 Å and kept, in 0.21s.
+    @> Returning surface cavities
+    @> Saving multiple surface cavities to directory ..
+    @> Surface cavity calculation completed in 2.10s.
     @> Frame/model: 47
     @> The atoms supplied to calcChannels contain protein atoms only.
+    @> The structure carries its hydrogens (98% of what a complete protein would hold), so inner_radius=2.00 is more conservative than it needs to be: the 1.2 Å floor exists only to keep a sub-water probe out of the space that missing hydrogens leave open, and here that space is filled.
+A smaller probe, down to about 0.9 Å, measures the narrow connections instead of reporting them closed.
-   @> Substituted 2425 atoms with 31833 homogeneous balls of radius 1.20 Å in 0.10s.
+    @> Substituted 2425 atoms with 31833 homogeneous balls of radius 1.20 Å in 0.12s.
-   @> Delaunay tessellation of 31833 points constructed in 1.15s.
+    @> Delaunay tessellation of 31833 points constructed in 1.25s.
-   @> Surface and inner simplices filtered in 0.40s.
+    @> Surface and inner simplices filtered in 0.44s.
-   @> Surface cavities: 225 found, 25 deeper than min_depth=1.5 Å and kept, in 0.21s.
+    @> Cavities: 225 found, 25 deeper than min_depth=1.5 Å and kept, in 0.20s.
     @> Returning surface cavities
     @> Saving multiple surface cavities to directory ..
-   @> Surface cavity calculation completed in 1.94s.
+    @> Surface cavity calculation completed in 2.09s.
     @> Frame/model: 48
     @> The atoms supplied to calcChannels contain protein atoms only.
+    @> The structure carries its hydrogens (98% of what a complete protein would hold), so inner_radius=2.00 is more conservative than it needs to be: the 1.2 Å floor exists only to keep a sub-water probe out of the space that missing hydrogens leave open, and here that space is filled.
+A smaller probe, down to about 0.9 Å, measures the narrow connections instead of reporting them closed.
-   @> Substituted 2425 atoms with 31833 homogeneous balls of radius 1.20 Å in 0.11s.
+    @> Substituted 2425 atoms with 31833 homogeneous balls of radius 1.20 Å in 0.12s.
-   @> Delaunay tessellation of 31833 points constructed in 1.15s.
+    @> Delaunay tessellation of 31833 points constructed in 1.27s.
-   @> Surface and inner simplices filtered in 0.43s.
+    @> Surface and inner simplices filtered in 0.44s.
-   @> Surface cavities: 251 found, 26 deeper than min_depth=1.5 Å and kept, in 0.24s.
+    @> Cavities: 251 found, 26 deeper than min_depth=1.5 Å and kept, in 0.22s.
     @> Returning surface cavities
     @> Saving multiple surface cavities to directory ..
-   @> Surface cavity calculation completed in 1.99s.
+    @> Surface cavity calculation completed in 2.13s.

 The parameters of the detected surface cavities can be extracted with